 As a rule of thumb, the bare minimum is 2.0 cubic feet (56 liters) of storage space per person in your household.
 Of course, this will depend on your habits and lifestyle.
 If you buy in bulk, you should have a bigger storage allocation per person.

 |Number of Persons||Capacity in Liters||Capacity in Cubic Feet|

 |1 person||56L – 111L||~2.0 cu.ft. to ~4.0 cu.ft.|

 |2 persons||112L – 167L||~4.0 cu.ft. to ~6.0 cu.ft.|

 |3 persons||168L – 223L||~6.0 cu.ft. to ~8.0 cu.ft.|

 |4 persons||224L – 279L||~8.0 cu.ft. to ~10.0 cu.ft.|

 |5 persons||280L – 336L||~10.0 cu.ft. to ~12.0 cu.ft.|

 Note: Refrigerators have two declared capacities: gross (total) and net (storage).
 Base your decision on the model’s net storage volume.

 Also keep in mind that some fridge models have a bigger freezer volume than other models.
-So if you plan to store a larger amount of frozen goods, you should look into that.
+So if you plan to store a larger amount of frozen goods or if your refrigerator will be used for your home business, you should look into that.